NOFO

 NOFO’s main activities include contingency planning and building preparedness in accordance with reported needs.
 This involves exercises and training of all necessary emergency response resources, base operations, logistics, procurement and maintenance of oil spill response equipment and further development of business management.

-NOFO shall deliver oil spill preparedness in accordance with its members’ needs at all times.
-In 2024, this included 94 producing fields and 42 exploration wells on the Norwegian shelf.
+NOFO is responsible for providing oil spill response services in accordance with its members’ needs at all times.
+In 2025, this included 97 producing fields and 35 exploration wells on the Norwegian Continental Shelf.

-Emergency preparedness status is reported in a monthly KPI to the Board of Directors, which includes availability of necessary emergency preparedness materials, trained resources, emergency preparedness expertise, HSE statistics, sick leave and finances.
+The emergency preparedness status and accrued costs are reported monthly to the board.
+This includes, among other things, the availability of necessary emergency supplies, trained personnel, emergency preparedness expertise, HSE statistics, sick leave, and financial data.

-In 2024, the emergency response resources included an OR fleet of 27 vessels with associated oil spill response equipment, 37 ocean-going oil spill response vessels and more than 50 oil spill response vessels in coastal emergency response, in addition to extensive cooperation with state and municipal resources.
+In 2025, emergency response resources included, among other things, an OR fleet of 26 vessels with associated oil spill response equipment, 34 ocean-going oil spill response vessels, and more than 59 oil spill response vessels on coastal standby.
+In addition, NOFO maintains extensive cooperation with state and municipal resources.

-NOFO employs 49.4 full-time equivalents (FTEs), divided into 43 full-time employees and 110 employees in low position fractions related to emergency response tasks.
+NOFO employs 46.8 full-time equivalents, comprising 42 full-time employees and 108 employees in part-time positions related to emergency response duties.

 2. Governing body